piyas-braine/-braine-quantum-query/README.md

 # @braine/quantum-query

 **State Management at the Speed of Light.**
-> A unified architecture that merges Store, Actions, and API Logic into single, high-performance "Smart Models".
+> A unified, signal-based architecture that merges Store, Actions, and API Logic into a single, high-performance ecosystem.

 [![npm version](https://img.shields.io/npm/v/@braine/quantum-query.svg)](https://www.npmjs.com/package/@braine/quantum-query)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Why "Quantum"?
+## ⚡️ Why "Quantum"?
-Existing libraries behave like "Buses".
-They stop at every station (component) to check if someone needs to get off (re-render).
+Existing libraries (Redux, RTK Query) behave like "Buses".
+They stop at every station (component) to check if someone needs to get off (re-render via O(n) selectors).

 **Quantum-Query** behaves like a teleporter.
 It updates *only* the specific component listening to a specific property, instantly.

-*   **O(1) Reactivity**: No selectors.
-No linear scans.
+*   **O(1) Reactivity**: Powered by Atomic Signals.
+Zero selectors.
+No "Top-Down" re-renders.
-*   **Zero Boilerplate**: No reduces, no thunks, no providers.
+*   **Zero Boilerplate**: No reducers, no providers, no slices, no thunks.
-*   **Enterprise Grade**: Built-in HTTP client with automatic deduplication, retries, and cancellation.
+*   **Enterprise Ecosystem**: Persistence, Plugins, Deduplication, and Validation included.

 ---

-## Installation
+## 📦 Installation

 ```bash
 npm install @braine/quantum-query